My Leica Lens Recomendations

 But, keep in mind that these are my opinions and the lenses I LIKE.
 Not everyone will agree of course.
 Also, I am sticking with ONLY Leica lenses for this article as many of you only want Leica glass with your Leica camera.
-I will write a post in the future with my fave Voigtlander and Zeiss lenses for the M mount.
 Also, these are not “reviews” of the lenses though I do have a link to each full review below.
 With that said, lets get on to my favorite Leica lenses, starting from wide to long:

 Leica 28 Summicron ASPH F2

 One of the all time legends and pretty much all around great performer on the M8 or M9.
 This lens renders in an almost 3D way with a “rounder” kind of feel, if you get what I mean.
 The images have a unique look and to many, this is the ultimate Leica lens.
 A favorite among many photojournalists, the 28 Summicron ASPH is a lens I always lusted after.
 When I finally got in to use on my old M8 I loved it but eventually sold it to fund another lens.
 I really liked the 28 Summicron, but never really bonded with it.
 With that said, what I have seen of it on the M9 has been AMAZING.
 If 24 is too wide, and 35 is too long then the 28 would be a beautiful lens for your collection.
-On the M8, a 28, 50 and 90 makes for a great 3 lens kit and this is the king of the Leica 28′s.
+You can see my old review for this lens on the M8 HERE.

 SAMPLE (M8.2)